blakedebray/blakedebray/README.md

 If you want to get in touch to connect, discuss _anything_, or collaborate, you can message me on [LinkedIn](https://www.linkedin.com/in/blakedebray/)!

+If you want to learn how my values, strengths, and weaknesses come into play with how I interact with others?
+Check out my [Human User Guide](./human-user-guide.md).

 ## :compass: My Purpose and Aspirations
 To be energized and overjoyed through positively impacting the lives of others (and the world) by supporting them to discover the next best version of themselves.